ytia001/autonomous-vehicle-algo/README.md

 above mentioned functions.

 # Main fucntion
-findBall(): finds balls on the field collectBall(): moves the vehicle to the detected ball and retrived the ball releaseBall(): moves the vehicle to designate area before releasing ball
+findBall(): orientate vehicle and move it to find ball on the field. collectBall(): moves the vehicle to the detected ball and retrived the ball. releaseBall(): moves the vehicle to designate area before releasing ball.

 # Sub functions
 detectYellow()